-There is a tacit pressure to act promptly and focus on that which needs immediate attention.
-This is very important, and there are many circumstances where this way of responding is the optimal, or even the only one that matters.
+Acting fast is very important, and there are many circumstances where this way of responding is the optimal, or even the only one that matters.
 A fire in the house, for example.
 We can sense the urgency and it is not a good idea to pause and reflect on the long-term implications of the fire.

-But for many daily decisions, the context is different, and yet we still prioritize short term thinking, often without even pondering any medium- or long-term impacts of what we are doing.
-The stream of life, our colleagues, perhaps everyone with whom we interact takes for granted that we "all" act this way.
+But for many daily decisions, the context is different, and yet people still prioritize short term thinking, often without even pondering any medium- or long-term impacts of what they are doing.
+The stream of life, your colleagues, perhaps everyone with whom you interact takes for granted that we "all" act this way.